7 Ways You Could Ruin Your Personal Injury Claim

 Damages, unfortunately, have to be substantial.
 Malpractice cases are very expensive cases.
 Because the expenses come out of the client’s share of a recovery, the damages of the case have to be large enough, substantial enough, to support the case.
 The very last thing that we want to do is bring a case if there aren’t enough damages.
 We explain it fully with the client at the front end because the last thing we want to have happen at the end of the life of a case if that we get paid and our client does not.
 Our attorney fee percentage is off the gross recovery, meaning the expenses come out of the client’s recovery off the top and the client basically gets what’s left.
 If we’re getting the overwhelming majority of the case or we suspect that’s going to be the case, then we tell that client we cannot help.

 There are other means of addressing the case through administrative complaints with the agency for healthcare administration and we go through those types of things, as well.
 We would not be able to handle a malpractice case unless the damages are substantial enough.
 If you have a case, whether the damages are great or maybe not so great, come call us so we can point you in the right direction.
 We could educate you about your case, and figure out a plan that suits you best.

 Did you lose a loved one from the negligence of another in Florida and have questions about determining a medical malpractice case?
-Contact experienced Florida medical malpractice lawyer at Paul Boone Law today for a free consultation and case evaluation.
+Contact an experienced Nassau County medical malpractice lawyer at Paul Boone Law today for a free consultation and case evaluation.

 Like Us on Facebook